-The Soviet Union created a huge number of strangest cameras, and one of them is the Sputnik.
-The Sputnik is a stereo camera that was produced t LOMO from 1955 to 1973.
+A huge number of really strange cameras have been created in the Soviet Union, and one of them is Sputnik.
+Sputnik is a stereo camera manufactured by LOMO from 1955 to 1973.

 The camera is designed for amateur and professional stereoscopic photography on black-and-white and color 120 film.
-Like the original Lubitel, this camera has a frame size of 6x6cm.
+Like the original Lubitel cameras, this camera has a frame size of 6x6cm.
 And just like the original TLR, the Sputnik camera was made of fairly high-quality plastic.

-Just like in the Lubitel, the Sputnik has a waist-level viewfinder.
+Just like in Lubitel, Sputnik has a waist-level viewfinder.
 Focusing is done using a small round ground glass in the center of the viewfinder.

-When focusing, you need to understand that the lens for sighting and the lenses for the shooting is not the same thing, which means there is a slight parallax.
+When focusing, you need to understand that the looking lens and taking lens is not the same thing, which means there is a slight parallax.

 The device is equipped with a self-timer, which means that you can take three-dimensional selfies.